-A major finding from the AMSLS study was that people with MS were losing their employment mainly because of disabling symptoms of the disease, rather than because of “workplace” factors such as inflexibility of working conditions or being asked to leave or sacked.
-Men were significantly more likely than women to lose their employment because of MS, and unemployed people with MS who found new employment did so mainly in part-time jobs.
+A major finding from the AMSLS study was that people with MS were losing their employment mainly because of disabling symptoms of the disease, rather than because of “workplace” factors such as inflexibility or discrimination.
 Fatigue was a leading cause of their departure from the paid workforce, cited as the primary reason by 70% of Australians who had left employment.

-An annual AMSLS Quality of Life Survey of Australians with MS was conducted in collaboration with researchers at Griffith University, Brisbane.
-The survey commenced in 2006, was repeated in 2007 and 2008.
-The data has been accepted for publication in the International Journal of MS Care (Wollin et al, 2013).
+An annual AMSLS Quality of Life Survey of Australians with MS was conducted between 2006 and 2008 in collaboration with researchers at Griffith University, Brisbane.
+The data has been published in the International Journal of MS Care (Wollin et al, 2013).

 Results to date have shown that, for people with MS, maintaining their psychological health is most important to quality of life and to their potential for self-management, more so even than the presence of physical disability.
-This is a positive message, because mood may be inherently more treatable than much of the physical impairment caused by MS.
+This is a positive message, which assists MS organisations to support people with MS, because mood may be inherently more treatable than much of the physical impairment caused by MS.